Children and Young People

 Increasing physical activity through sport and infrastructure development.

-Upshire Primary School, located in Epping Forest, has embarked on a project to create a welcoming and safe environment for the community after school hours.
-By addressing the increasing childhood obesity rates and economic challenges faced by parents and carers, the school aims to provide more sport and physical activity opportunities for students and their families.
+Upshire Primary School, located in Epping Forest, has embarked on a project to not only enhance after school provision for their students but to also create a welcoming and safe environment for the community to use after school hours.

 AE Whos it for